Czech Pirate Party: Parliamentary party (from 2011)

-During late 2020 and early 2021, the Pirates formed the Pirates and Mayors electoral alliance for the 2021 legislative election with liberal centre-right party Mayors and Independents (STAN).
+During late 2020 and early 2021, the Pirates formed the Pirates and Mayors electoral alliance for the 2021 parliamentary election with liberal centre-right party Mayors and Independents (STAN).
 The alliance won 37 seats, of which four are Pirate MPs, and joined the governing coalition with Spolu.
 The party nominated three ministers for the incoming Cabinet of Petr Fiala: Ivan Bartoš as Minister of Regional Development and Digitalisation, Jan Lipavský as Minister of Foreign Affairs, and Michal Šalomoun as Minister of Legislation.

 In September 2024, the Pirates left the governing coalition after Fiala dismissed Bartoš as regional development minister due to problems over a new digital system for issuing building permits.
 However, Lipavský left the party to stay as foreign minister.

 In November 2024, Zdeněk Hřib was elected as party leader.
+In January 2026, Hřib was re-elected as party leader.

 Positions and objectives

 Political spectrum and ideology

 The Czech Pirate Party is a centrist to centre-left progressive liberal party within the context of politics of the Czech Republic.
 The party's leadership expressed that it considers the left–right political spectrum to be obsolete.
 The party itself describes its stance as economically centrist and socially liberal, in the context of Czech politics.